Sanding is a crucial step of woodworking that cannot be skipped over, though you would like to.

-Steel wool comes in both coarse and fine grits like sandpaper, and the coarser options are usually better for sanding in tight places.
+Steel wool comes in coarse and fine grits like sandpaper; coarser options are usually better for sanding in tight places.

 Steel wool is quite flexible as opposed to sandpaper, so you can mold it to fit grooves, edges, and more.